Lionel-Rieg/CompCert/README_Kalray.md

 Please follow the instructions in `INSTALL.md`

+## Documentation of the Coq sources

+The documentation is available [online](https://certicompil.gricad-pages.univ-grenoble-alpes.fr/compcert-kvx).
+You may also generate it locally from `make documentation` (after installation via `INSTALL.md`): the entry-point is in `doc/index-kvx.html`.

 ## Testing

 We modified most of the CompCert tests of the `c` folder in order for them to be executable in reasonable time by the simulator.